cfcgoncalves/goncalves/content/scicomm/communication.md

   view: 1

 ---
  I have always been passionate about communicating science to the public.
-During my undergraduate studies, I participated in outreach events hosted by the University of Porto and aimed at high-school students and the local community.
+During my undergraduate studies, I participated in outreach events hosted by the University of Porto aimed at high-school students and the local community.

 <div align="center">
   <figure>